 2018 Explanation of Charges Year 7 – 12

-Essential education items required to be provided Parents/guardians for their child
+Essential education items required to be provided by Parents/guardians for their child

 - Text books

 - Materials that the student consumes or takes possession of